Kolger/munin-dockerized/README.md

 Munin Docker Stack
 ==================

 Production‑ready Munin master in Docker (Debian 13).
-It renders static HTML via cron, optionally serves on‑the‑fly graphs via FastCGI, and supports e‑mail alerts via msmtp.
+It serves on‑demand HTML and graphs via FastCGI, uses rrdcached to batch RRD writes, and supports e‑mail alerts via msmtp.
 Nodes and contacts are generated from environment variables.

 Quick Start
 -----------